 Still, there may be times when you desire or need pain medication.
-A narcotic can be administered to help ease pain enough for you to relax and handle your contractions.
-If pain is more severe, intrathecal narcotics or an epidural catheter may be used to provide stronger pain relief.
+A narcotic can be administered by IV to help ease pain enough for you to relax and handle your contractions.
+If pain is more severe, intrathecal (spinal) narcotics or an epidural catheter may be used to provide stronger pain relief.
 The decision to use one of these will be made by you, your nurses and your doctor.

 In the Obstetrics Department, we can use essential oils and herbal blends to promote comfort and relaxation during and following the birthing experience

 If you experience breastfeeding difficulties, our board certified lactation consultant can provide you with assistance and techniques to make your breastfeeding experience successful.